jmelcr/permeability/README.md

 that read the raw unprocessed simulation data from disk and executing directly the cells that load the mentioned CSV dataset.
 Rich annotations in the notebook provide guidance on how to proceed further.

+In order to use the notebooks, several python packages need to be installed
+(see the list below).
+The notebooks do not execute computational intensive code and run interactively on a normal laptop.
+Example expected output
+is provided in the folder [output_figures](simulations/output_figures), which contains "PNG" figures containing plots of the simulation data.

 ## Used software